-One night at a bar, an old friend tells director Ari Folman about a recurring nightmare in which he is chased by 26 vicious dogs.
-The two men conclude that there’s a connection to their Israeli Army mission in the first Lebanon War of the early eighties.
-Ari is surprised that he can’t remember a thing anymore about that period of his life.
-Intrigued by this riddle, he decides to meet and interview old friends and comrades around the world.
-He needs to discover the truth about that time and about himself.
+An old friend tells director Ari about a recurring nightmare in which he is chased by 26 vicious dogs.
+They conclude that this is connected to their Israeli Army mission in the 1982 Lebanon War.
+Ari realises that he can’t remember anything about it.
+Intrigued, he decides to search for his memories.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing